-- I.If any of the following circumstances occur during the operation of the Board, the dates of the meetings, sessions, contents of motion, all independent directors' opinions and the company's response should be specified: - (I)Matters referred to in Article 14-3 of the Securities and Exchange Act: The Company has established an Audit Committee.
-Hence, the Article 14-3 does not apply. - (II)Other matters involving objections or expressed reservations by independent directors that were recorded or stated in writing that require a resolution by the board of directors.
-The Independent Directors had no dissenting or qualified opinion in the Board of Directors' meeting for 2020. - II.Recusal of Directors due to conflicts of interests in 2020, if any, the directors' names, contents of motion, causes for avoidance and voting should be specified : There was no conflict of interests involing the Directors or any of the legal representatives in the proposed motions for 2020. - III.TWSE/TPEx-listed companies are required to disclose the evaluation cycle and period, scope of evaluation, evaluation method, and evaluation items of the self (or peer) evaluations conducted by the Board of Directors, and to fill out Implementation Status of Board Evaluations : The Rules for Performance Evaluation of the Board of Directors was formulated in 2019 and implemented in 2020 accordingly.
-Details are given in the Board of Directors' performance evaluation implementation status. - IV.Measures taken to strengthen the functionality of the Board and the evaluation of the implementation:(I) Establishing the audit committee which is responsible for the promotion of corporate governance, perfecting the role of auditing and strengthening the management function. - (II)Establishing the Remuneration Committee to strengthen the function of supervisory and enhance information transparency.
-The remuneration committee shall submit the resolution made in the meeting to the Board for further discussion.

-- (III) On May 30, 2019, the Standard Operating Procedures for the Handling of Requests Made by Directors was formulated to assist the director to accomplish her/his responsibilities and increase the efficiency of the Board.
-In the first quarterly Board meeting in 2020, the corporate governance managers were appointed and the Rules for Performance Evaluation of Board of Directors was formulated. - (IV) The Company's Board of Directors shall conduct an internal Board performance evaluation every year, and by an external independent professional institution at least once every three years.
+- III.TWSE/TPEx-listed companies are required to disclose the evaluation cycle and period, scope of evaluation, evaluation method, and evaluation items of the self (or peer) evaluations conducted by the Board of Directors, and to fill out Implementation Status of Board Evaluations: The Rules for Performance Evaluation of the Board of Directors was formulated in 2019 and implemented in 2021 accordingly.
+Details are given in the Board of Directors' performance evaluation implementation status. - IV.Measures taken to strengthen the functionality of the Board and the evaluation of the implementation: - (I) Establishing the audit committee which is responsible for the promotion of corporate governance, perfecting the role of auditing and strengthening the management function. - (II) Establishing the Remuneration Committee to strengthen the function of supervisory and enhance information transparency.
+The remuneration committee shall submit the resolution made in the meeting to the Board for further discussion. - (III) On May 30, 2019, the Standard Operating Procedures for the Handling of Requests Made by Directors was formulated to assist the director to accomplish her/his responsibilities and increase the efficiency of the Board.
+In the first quarterly Board meeting in 2021, the corporate governance managers were appointed and the Rules for Performance Evaluation of the Board of Directors was formulated. - (IV) The Company's Board of Directors shall conduct an internal Board performance evaluation every year starting 2020, and by an external independent professional institution at least once every three years.
 The performance evaluations shall be completed before the end of the first quarter of the following year.
-The evaluation results of the performance of the board shall serve as a reference for electing or nominating members of the Board of Directors. - (V) Corporate Governance Practice Principles was formulated on August 6, 2020 to establish an effective corporate governance framework.

-(VI)The Company has purchased the directors liability insurance and disclosed the relevant information on the Market Observation Post System (MOPS).
+The evaluation results of the performance of the board shall serve as a reference for electing or nominating members of the Board of Directors. - (V) Corporate Governance Practice Principles was formulated on August 6, 2020 to establish an effective corporate governance framework. - (VI) The Company has purchased the directors liability insurance and disclosed the relevant information on the Market Observation Post System (MOPS).
 Besides, the attendance record of each Board meeting is disclosed on MOPS.
 Shall there be any significant resolutions, they will be disclosed accordingly as well.